 I remember what it was like when I was first starting out racing my bicycle.
 All the other riders made it look so easy.
 It seemed like a lot of cyclists and even some of my friends had made it onto the Provincial Team or National Team without any problems.
 They made it look so easy!

 But not me.

-Once I started to really pay attention to what everyone were doing, I soon learned that they too, when they began, they made the same mistakes I did.
+Once I started to really pay attention to what everyone was doing, I soon learned that they too, when they began, made the same mistakes I did.

 The same thing happened when I branched out and started my own business.
 I went from employee to entrepreneur overnight.
 Same experience.
 Different discipline.
 I got tripped up by working in the business instead of on the business, I hired someone to help me get organized and I ended up creating and shuffling more paper piles than I knew what to do with, and creating more too unimportant non-business items on my To Do lists instead of focusing on actually growing my business and serving my clients.
 To be honest I had no idea what the heck I was doing or what I was even supposed to be doing.
 Procrastination was my middle name again.

 Now, if you’re a beginner cyclist, a new business owner, or a new consultant, I can almost guarantee you’re already making these mistakes – or if not, then you’re going to be making them, soon.
 And once you start making these mistakes, you’re going to find out that procrastinating can turn into a full-time job, it’s expensive and even painful.

 Unless, of course, you learn how to avoid these mistakes.

 So forget about trial and error.
 Forget about learning this stuff through the school of hard knocks.
 Instead, learn from my mistakes and save yourself a lot of time, money, and grief.

 Mistake #1: Focusing Only On 1 Thing At A Time